U.S. to send envoy to Saudi Arabia as Texas suggests oil output cuts

 Saudi Arabia and Russia are locked in a war for global oil market share after their three-year deal to restrain output collapsed this month.
 The kingdom has vowed to increase production to a record 12.3 million barrels per day, and has chartered numerous tankers to ship oil around the world, pushing prices to near 20-year lows this week.
 U.S. officials believe Saudi Arabia's move to flood oil markets compounds the global economic crash at a time of a crisis caused by the pandemic.

 A senior Energy Department official will be sent to Riyadh for months at least to work closely with State Department officials and the existing energy attache, the senior U.S. officials said, on the condition of anonymity.
 Trump administration officials said Saudi Arabia has for decades been a steadfast leader of stability in the global oil market.
-The energy representative would help the countries support economic growth in a transparent market, they said.
+The energy representative would help the countries return to a path of stability, they said.

 The price crash is also devastating to U.S. oil producers, some of which have already begun putting employees on furlough.
 The hope is that President Donald Trump could negotiate with Saudi Arabia and Russia and convince them to match cuts with a similar cut in production in Texas, said Ryan Sitton, a commissioner with the Texas Railroad Commission, the body that regulates the state's oil and gas industry.